dcunited001/dcunited001.github.io/_drafts/_blog-ideas.md

 - article on building/installing a bootloader, securely

-- man should prove himself wise enough to preserve nature as it is before attempting to alter it

-- quasi-religious ideals
-  - acting as though you literally are the other person
-    - if we are all one, then this is true
-  - accessing your future self and your genius
-  - cultivating your connection with God
-    - whatever you may believe to be god
-  - cultivating virtues and leadership in yourself and others
-  - living your life as though it was a movie and you're the hero
-    - what's your story?
-    - this mindset could go horribly wrong, so how to limit it?
-      - e.g. someone has the wrong view of reality, does something horrible
-      - or someone decides to be the villain
-  - thinking outside of time
-  - thinking outside the box by lifting arbitrary constraints and taking concepts to their limits
-    - what happens if i take that to infinity? e.g.
-      - what if the speed of communication were infinite
-      - what if all knowledge was omnipresent
-      - what if cost of energy was no longer a constraint
-    - ignore technological constraints
-      - what if the speed of light was not a limitation
-    - simulate ancient models of thought
-      - think hard about problems without cheating by applying today's knowledge/technology
-      - how would aristotle have reached these conclusions?
-      - could the ancient greeks known this and if so, how did they reach those conclusions?
-- as we hurtle towards relative omniscience and relative omnipotenc
-  - isn't it important for us to discuss what makes a group worthy of ...
-    - ... "handling this power?" i think that's what i meant to write

 - ancient people's knowledge was far more advanced than we give them credit for
   - quite often, a system observed with less information is more simply understood than when perceiving the same system with much more info.